 - Handle workplace stress in productive ways

-You can find this set for sale or learn more about it here.
+You can find this set for sale or learn more about it on Amazon.

 If you’ve already taken a peek at the HBR resources-or if you just want an entire shelf of books on the subject-not to worry!
 There are other emotional intelligence books that can give you a succinct overview, an in-depth exploration, or an understanding that is somewhere in between the two.
 Check out these seven books to get started:

 - Emotional Intelligence at Work: The Untapped Edge for Success by Hendrie Weisinger (Amazon)

 - How to Improve Your Emotional Intelligence at Work & in Relationships by Shawn Kent Hayashi (Amazon)

 - Put Emotional Intelligence to Work: Equip Yourself for Success by Jeff Feldman and Karl Mulle (Amazon)

 - Emotional Intelligence at Work: 18-Year Journey of a Researcher by Chi-Sum Wong (Amazon)

 - Emotion at Work: Unleashing the Secret Power of Emotional Intelligence by Roberta Ann Moore (Amazon)

 - Emotional Intelligence: The Emotional Intelligence Book – Emotional Intelligence at Work and Emotional Intelligence Leadership by John C. Allen (Amazon)

 - The Emotionally Intelligent Workplace: How to Select for, Measure, and Improve Emotional Intelligence in Individuals, Groups, and Organizations by Cary Cherniss and Daniel Goleman (Amazon)